Cairi-S/tom-poulson/README.md

 - Font Awesome (link)
 - Color Tool (link), thank you for your helpful website which helps showcase color parings.
 - Tinypng (link)
+- OnlineConvert.com (link), thank you for your assistance in converting jpeg to jpg files.

 - W3Schools for your validators,